Secondary CMB temperature anisotropies from magnetic reheating: Summary

-On the other hand, we find that the inhomogeneous magnetic reheating has the advantage to probe non-Gaussian PMFs on small scales, which can be another hint of primordial magnetogenesis.
-Here, we assume the local-type non-Gaussianity of PMFs parametrized in Eq.~(\ref{eq: def bNL}).
-This shape of the non-Gaussianity leads to the mode mixing between small-scale magnetic fields and a large-scale curvature perturbation when the magnetic reheating happens.
-In this case, we obtain the strongest upper limit on the amplitude of the local-type PMF non-Gaussianity.
-Although we mainly focus on the phenomenological parameterization throughout this paper, exploring the explicit model of the primordial non-Gaussianity will be left as future work.
+On the other hand, we find that inhomogeneous magnetic reheating has the advantage to probe non-Gaussian PMFs on small scales, which can be another hint of primordial magnetogenesis.
+Here, we assume local-type non-Gaussianity of PMFs parametrized in Eq.~(\ref{eq: def bNL}).
+This shape of non-Gaussianity leads to the mode mixing between small-scale magnetic fields and a large-scale curvature perturbation.
+Hence, inhomogeneous magnetic reheating creates additional long-wavelength temperature perturbations which are correlated with original long-wavelength curvature perturbations.
+In this case, we obtain the strongest upper limit on the amplitude of local-type PMF non-Gaussianity.
+Although we mainly focus on the phenomenological parametrization throughout this paper, exploring the explicit model of primordial non-Gaussianity in PMFs will be left as future work.